open223/docs.open223.info/guides/modeling-electricity.md

 # Modeling Electricity

-Specifying the electrical service on a wire or circuit warrants a bit of explanation.
-This guide shows the simple way to specify the electrical characteristics, and then goes into more detail about what is "under the hood" interms of modeling it.
+This guide shows the simple way to specify electrical characteristics by specifying the electrical service on a wire or circuit, and then goes into more detail about what is "under the hood" in terms of modeling it.

 ## Using Predefined Electrical Service
 The 223 standard comes with a predefined vocabulary of common electrical service, so the easiest way to model is simply to pick the appropriate service from the controlled vocabulary.